techgaun/ex_pwned/README.md

 ```

 You can configure the json library to use for decoding body.
 By default, it is set to Jason.
+The json library is supposed to have implemented `decode!/1`.

 ```elixir
 config :ex_pwned,